Why I hate being a tourist

 When I originally wrote this post in 2010, I was just starting out as a professional travel blogger, and trying to come to grips with the concept of tourism.
 I didn’t have a tourism background at all — I started travelling in 2005 to overcome depression, and started blogging to keep in touch with my family while I spent six months criss-crossing India.
 Travelling and travel blogging eventually became my lifestyle, then my career.
 It was a slow, organic evolution … but I was always a little uncomfortable with several aspects of tourism.
 I have often said I’m surprised I ended up in tourism as I hate being a tourist.

 In my early years of blogging, I often wrote about topics that questioned tourism such as Travel is an experience in perception and these posts, below, which I have compiled into this one post.
 I didn’t have a lot of traffic back then, and didn’t get a lot of interest or support for these posts that questioned the role of tourism in society.
-I also didn’t have the right language, or enough confidence, to fully explore these topics or express myself.
-Same thing happened two years ago when I published Celebrating real women travellers — a call for diversity in travel.
-I was becoming increasingly fed up with the emerging stereotype of the female traveller as a thin-young-white-woman.
-I have nothing against thing, young, white women — I was one, at one time.
-It’s just that when that’s ALL you see … it negates all the amazing women out there of every size, shape, age, ethnicity travelling, exploring, and documenting their insights and explorations.
+Several years ago I published Celebrating real women travellers — a call for diversity in travel.
+I was becoming increasingly concerned about a stereotype that was emerging as the influencer phenomenon began, a stereotype that didn’t include diversity.

 - Celebrating real women travellers